Commutative 2-cocycles on Lie algebras: Notation and conventions

 \section{Notation and conventions}

 Throughout the paper, all algebras and vector spaces are defined over a ground field $K$ of characteristic $\ne 2,3$, except in \S \ref{p3}.

 For a given Lie algebra $L$, the space of all commutative $2$-cocycles on it will be denoted as $Z^2_{comm}(L)$.
 Occasionally, we will consider the \textit{$M$-valued commutative $2$-cocycles}, that is, bilinear forms $L \times L \to M$, where $M$ is an $L$-module (or, rather, just a vector space), satisfying the cocycle equation (\ref{cocycle}).
-It is immediate that the space of all such cocycles is isomorphic to $Z^2_{comm}(L) \otimes M$.
+It is immediate that if either $L$ or $M$ is finite-dimensional, then the space of all such cocycles is isomorphic to $Z^2_{comm}(L) \otimes M$.

-Obviously, a symmetric bilinear form on $L$ which vanishes whenever one of the arguments belongs to $[L,L]$, is a commutative $2$-cocycle.
-Such cocycles will be called \textit{trivial} and they exists on any non-perfect Lie algebra.
+Recall that a Lie algebra $L$ is called \textit{perfect} if $[L,L] = L$.
+Obviously, a symmetric bilinear form on $L$ that vanishes whenever one of the arguments belongs to $[L,L]$, is a commutative $2$-cocycle.
+Such cocycles will be called \textit{trivial} and they exist on any non-perfect Lie algebra.
 The space of trivial commutative $2$-cocycles is isomorphic to $S^2(L/[L,L])^*$.

 The rest of our notation and definitions is mostly standard.